Search

 Physical rest can be both passive and active—meaning we can be napping and sleeping or doing yoga, stretching, using a foam roller or getting a massage.

-Obviously passive physical rest is important daily, whereas active physical rest can be implemented two to three times a week.
+Obviously, passive physical rest is important daily, whereas active physical rest can be implemented two to three times a week.
 Physical rest could also mean sitting out of the HIIT class you signed up for and instead going for a walk.

 2. Mental Rest

 This type of rest is the most commonly avoided.
-Many people spend their days doing so many things and it can be difficult to find a passive mental state.
+Many people spend their days doing so many things, and it can be difficult to find a passive mental state.

-Our minds are engaged in work, conversations or being stimulated from outer circumstances at all times.
+Our minds are engaged in work, conversations or being stimulated by outer circumstances at all times.
 If you lack mental rest during the day, you will likely be kept awake with racing thoughts at night.

 3. Sensory Rest

-Nowadays we consume content and external stimuli all day.
+Nowadays, we consume content and external stimuli all day.
 Bright lights, computer screens, noises and phone notifications can overwhelm our senses.
 Taking intentional time away from devices is key to getting sensory rest.

 One simple way to do this is by taking a walk in nature without your phone.
-If you really want to challenge yourself, dedicate one day each week for a tech-break.
+If you really want to challenge yourself, dedicate one day each week for a tech break.

 Irritation, short temper, agitation or unprecedented anger could all be signs that you are experiencing sensory overload from that day.
 Take time for yourself, away from distraction or an environment with subtle sensory details.